rdkcentral/ut-core/docs/pages/how_to_write_tests.md

 * @page module_name TODO: Required field, name of the main module
 * @subpage sub_page_name TODO: Add a function group if relevant *
-* **Component Owner:** TODO: Required field, Lead Engineer of the component ( Component Expert ) who must review; for OpenSource can be obfuscated email or ideally real name@n
-* **Component Architect:** TODO: Required field, Single Architect of the component who must review; for OpenSource can be obfuscated email or ideally real name@n
-* **Review Team:** TODO: Review Team required to sign off the component changes; for OpenSource can be obfuscated email or ideally real name (Min 2 reviewers)@n
-*
 * ## Module's Role
 * TODO: Explain the module's role in the system in general
 * This is to ensure that the API meets the operational requirements of the module across all vendors.